How to Find Your Lost or Stolen Apple Watch Easily

 Head to Quick Access > Find My - Click All Devices, then select your Apple Watch.

-- Click the Play Sound button to make your Apple Watch emit a sound so you can locate it.
+- Click the Play Sound button to make your Apple Watch play a sound, helping you find it.

 Click on Play Sound